Rupert sets 5 day patriotic celebration

-RUPERT —The small town of Rupert is set to host the longest Fourth of July celebration in the state.
+RUPERT — This small town is set to host the longest Fourth of July celebration in the state.

 “We think it’s the biggest Fourth of July celebration in the state,” Jason Gibbons, Rupert Fourth of July Committee chairman said.
 “It’s a full five days of concerts and events.”

-From July 30 – July 4 the town Square will be lined with food booths and trucks, fireworks will light the sky on the first day and free patriotic and headliner band music will float on evening breezes each night.
+From June 30 to July 4, the town Square will be lined with food booths and trucks, fireworks will light the sky on the first day and free patriotic and headliner band music will float on evening breezes each night.

 Each year the gala begins with the Rupert Christmas Lighting breakfast.
 The proceeds from the breakfast are used to purchase Christmas decorations for the town, dubbed Christmas City USA.